jmesworld/jmes.js/README.md

 // Initiate a wallet from a specific mnemonic or private key const wallet = client.createWallet(mnemonic);
+// Each wallet allow to generate multiple account, by default, it will be index 0. const account = wallet.getAccount();

+// Get an account's Address on jmesxxxx format.
+const address = account.getAddress();

 // Sign and broadcast a transaction const signedMessage = wallet.signMessage({});
 const txid = wallet.broadcastSignedMessage(signedMessage);

 // Get feed
 const feed = client.providers.marketplaceAPI.getFeed();